Disclaimer: I don't own the characters.

 Lauren and Tanya said bye to the rest, as they both went to their parents.
 They never saw me behind them.

-Rosalie, Emmett and Edward walked to their mother, a beautiful lady I had seen often Jasper weren't in the car.
+Rosalie, Emmett and Edward walked to their mother, a beautiful lady I had seen often.
+Jasper and Alice weren't in the car.
 They must have already left with their daddy.

 Silently, daddy and I walked to the car, and today I was too scared to even sit next to him.
 Before I had opened the door to the backseat, the lady had suddenly called me.

 I looked up at her, her face pointy, but motherly.
 I didn't even know she knew my name.
 Her wavy, brown hair was blowing around her face.

 "Bella?" she asked now, a bit more carefully.
 "Mr. Swan, could I please talk with her for a moment?"

 My daddy told something to the nice lady, which I didn't catch, and she nodded.

 "Okay, well, Bella… Just take care."
 She smiled once again very broadly, and it didn't seem fake.
 Why was this lady so nice to me?